-Inside the Turbulent Romantic History of Teen Mom's Kailyn Lowry
+Inside the Romantic History of Teen Mom 2's Kailyn Lowry

 Frazer Harrison/Getty Images

-In the end, they left on stable grounds, or at least in a good enough place that they were able to speak frankly about the possibilities of a reunion on her and Lindsie Chrisley's Coffee Convos podcast this January.
+In the end, they left on stable grounds, or at least in a good enough place that they were able to speak frankly about the possibilities of a reunion on her Coffee Convos podcast in 2018.

 "I just think that there's a lot of history between us that [neither] one of us will ever let go," Marroquin said.
 "Even if we were to try again in the future it wouldn't work because I know the type of person I am and the type of person she is.
 We argue.
 It just wouldn't happen."
 Lowry agreed, adding, "I couldn't have said it better.
 I don't think we could get back together."

-Of course, by then, Marroquin had romanced their fellow Teen Mom 2 costar Briana DeJesus while Lowry had moved on Lux's father Lopez, a relationship that crashed and burned before ever making it to air.
-On a November reunion show, Lowry revealed she hadn't seen him "in a month," and she had little hope they'd reach a good place.
+Of course, by then, Marroquin had romanced their fellow Teen Mom 2 costar Briana DeJesus before settling in with current fiancée Lauren Comeau, whileLowry had moved on Lux's father Lopez, a relationship that crashed and burned before ever making it to air.

+On a 2017 reunion show, Lowry revealed she hadn't seen him "in a month," and she had little hope they'd reach a good place.
 "You know, he cheated on me my whole pregnancy," she alleged to Dr. Drew Pinsky.
 "The things I went through...
 All the way leading up to having him was something that I wouldn't wish on my worst enemy.
 You know, it was like, 'Oh, it'll get better, it'll get better' and then it never got better.
 There's no contact at all."

-Her union with Potter seemed promising back in November when she announced on Coffee Convos, "We were friends for a year and so it kind of just turned into [a romantic relationship].
-So, it's not like she was trying to wine and dine me to ask me to be her girlfriend, you know what I mean?
-It more or less just happened."

-But as her tweets would suggest she's doing just fine on her own, thank you very much.
-And should she fancy a fourth child, she already has a plan in place and a few sperm banks on the short list.
-Her ideal donor, for the record: "tall, dark and handsome.
-Maybe a PhD."

-As for the perfect mate, that's very much up in the air.
-Despite a seeming reluctance to wade back into the dating pond, she's quite open to love in the general sense.
-As she told Us Weekly last year, "You fall in love with souls, not gender or sex."
+That, of course, has since changed, with the two continuing their on-again, off-again routine—a situation that, in part, led Lowry to chat up therapist Kati Morton about her romantic choices.

+"You're really comfortable in unhealthy relationships," Morton pointed out, causing the Pothead haircare founder to agree she often found herself bored in solid unions.
+"I don't know how to accept the nice things that they do, so it made me very uncomfortable," she explained, "how do I even accept this or say thank you?"

+Though seemingly hesitant to take Morton's advice not to treat romance as a thrill ride, Lowry is fairly certain she'll know when she's found the person she'd like to ride alongside for life.

+"You fall in love with souls, not gender or sex," she has said.
 Hopefully her perfect soul is in the offing.

 We and our partners use cookies on this site to improve our service, perform analytics, personalize advertising, measure advertising performance, and remember website preferences.
 By using the site, you consent to these cookies.
 For more information on cookies including how to manage your consent visit our Cookie Policy.